-It is predicted that technologies will support the automation of predictable physical activities, which account for 78 percent of time spent in food preparation
+It is predicted that technologies will support the automation of predictable physical activities, which account for 78 percent of time spent in food preparation a and packaging.43

 Advances such as My Food Choice and on-demand ordering have demonstrated positive impacts for both workforce and patients.
 These advances not only enable increased process efficiencies and reduction of waste, they also allow the extraction of higher quality data that can be used to provide better nutrition and care.